-- Apply mulch to retain water and limit competition from weeds. - Mow your lawn at least 3 inches high, and water deeply. - Check the sprinkler system several times in the growing season to make sure it is functioning properly. - Water and fertilize landscape plants appropriately. - Group plants with the same water needs to ensure they are not stressed.
+- Apply mulch to retain water and limit competition from weeds. - Mow lawns at least 3 inches high, and water deeply. - Check the sprinkler system several times during the growing season to make sure it is functioning properly. - Water and fertilize landscape plants appropriately. - Group plants with the same water needs to ensure they are not stressed.